-- (1) The RA generates key pairs on behalf of the subscriber, and the subscriber's public key pair is delivered by the RA to PublicCA via secure channels during certification issuance.
-Therefore, it is not necessary to prove possession of the private key when the subscriber applies for a certificate. - (2) The subscriber self-generates the key pairs and creates the PKCS#10 Certificate Signing Request and signs it with the private key.
+PublicCA shall verify that the individual possesses the private key, which is paired with the public key to be contained in the certificate.
+The subscriber self-generates the key pairs, creates the PKCS #10 Certificate

+Signing Request, and signs it with the private key.
 When applying for a certification, the Certificate Signing Request is submitted to the RA.
 The RA shall use the subscriber's public key to verify the signature on the Certificate Signing Request to prove that the subscriber is in possession of the corresponding private key.